SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 One tricky part of SQL is the **NULL** value, it may sometimes surprise you until you finally get the hang of it.

-First we have to understand something, **NULL** does not mean **No value** it conceptually means **unavailable, unassigned, unknown, or inapplicable** and it's treated somewhat differently from other values.
+First, we have to understand something, **NULL** does not mean **No value** it conceptually means **unavailable, unassigned, unknown, or inapplicable** and it's treated somewhat differently from other values.

-A null is not the same as zero or a space.
-Zero is a number, and a space is a character.
+A null is not the same as zero or space.
+Zero is a number, and space is a character.

 ### Arithmetic comparison and NULL

-When we are talking about **NULL**, we should always be carefull with it's behaviour when we compare it with **><=**, as it does not give us the results we expect.
+When we are talking about **NULL**, we should always be careful with its behavior when we compare it with **><=**, as it does not give us the results we expect.

 ```java
 SELECT 1 = NULL, 1 <> NULL, 1 < NULL, 1 > NULL;